atoonk/inspector/README.md

    http://localhost:6274/?MCP_PROXY_AUTH_TOKEN=3a1c267fad21f7150b7d624c160b7f09b0b8c4f623c7107bbf13378f051538d4
 ```

-This token must be included as a Bearer token in the Authorization header for all requests to the server.
+This token must be sent in the `X-MCP-Proxy-Auth` header as `Bearer <token>` for all requests to the server.
 The inspector will automatically open your browser with the token pre-filled in the URL.

 **Automatic browser opening** - The inspector now automatically opens your browser with the token pre-filled in the URL when authentication is enabled.